sanmiguel/dcos-docs/1.9/api/index.md

 A version of Admin Router runs on every DC/OS node.

 **Admin Router** runs on the master nodes and serves as the primary API gateway to interact with DC/OS components.

 For a list of routes available on master nodes, see [Master API](/docs/1.9/api/master-api/).

 **Admin Router Agent** runs on the agent nodes and provides routes for monitoring, debugging, and administration.

+Some agent routes, like logs and metrics, are proxied through the master Admin Router to allow external access.
+Other routes, like component health and management, are for internal use only.

-Access to Admin Router Agent is routed through the master Admin Router.
-For a list of routes available on master nodes, see [Agent API](/docs/1.9/api/agent-api/).
+For a list of routes available on agent nodes, see [Agent API](/docs/1.9/api/agent-api/).

 ## Route Types